JoaKing08/Town-Of-Us-Mira-JK/README.md

 -----------------------
 # Other changes
 - The original Soul Collector's name was changed to "Reaper".
-- Plaguebearer and Pestilence alignments were changed to Neutral Apocalypse.
 - Imitator's Wiki entry now automatically detects all roles with Crew Variants and updates them.

 -----------------------
-# Neutral Apocalypse
+# Apocalypse
-Neutral Apocalypse is a new alignment (and faction) to Neutral roles.\
+Apocalypse is a new faction to Neutral roles.\
 The goal of the Apocalypse is to reach majority with no other killers left alive.\
-All of the Neutral Apocalypse roles are in the same faction, and win together.\
+All of the Apocalypse roles are in the same faction, and win together.\
-All of the Neutral Apocalypse roles have a goal to reach, after which they transform into a stronger version of itself.\
+All of the Apocalypse roles have a goal to reach, after which they transform into a stronger version of itself.\
-Neutral Apocalypse is treated as Neutral Killing to all roles checking for alignment (eg. Seer, Sheriff).
+To the Apocalypse roles belong: Baker, Famine, Berserker, War, Plaguebearer, Pestilence, Soul Collector and Death.

 -----------------------
 # Role Explanations